Durbin Feeling

-Durbin Feeling (ᏫᎵ ᏚᎥᎢᏅ; April 2, 1946 – August 19, 2020) was a Cherokee Nation linguist who wrote the primary Cherokee–English dictionary in 1975.
+Durbin Duran Feeling (ᏫᎵ ᏚᎥᎢᏅ; April 2, 1946 – August 19, 2020) was a Cherokee Nation linguist who wrote the primary Cherokee–English dictionary in 1975.
 He is considered the greatest modern contributor to the preservation of the endangered Cherokee language.

-Early life
+Early life and education

 Feeling was born on April 2, 1946, to Jeff and Elizabeth Feeling in the Little Rock community east of Locust Grove, Oklahoma.
 Cherokee was his first language; he learned English when he was in the first grade.
-He began to read Cherokee syllabary when he was 12 years old.
+He began to read the Cherokee syllabary when he was 12 years old.

 Feeling graduated from Chilocco Indian School (a Native American boarding school) in 1964 and earned an associate's degree from Bacone College in 1966.
 He was drafted into the Army in 1967 and served as a door gunner during the Vietnam War.
-He began to write in Cherokee syllabary when corresponding with his mother while he was in Vietnam.
+He began to write in the Cherokee syllabary when corresponding with his mother while he was in Vietnam.
 He was awarded a Purple Heart, and he was honorably discharged in 1970.